Ranchero-Software/NetNewsWire/Technotes/DevelopmentAlphaBeta.md

-# What Development, Alpha, Beta, and Final Mean for Evergreen
+# What Development, Alpha, Beta, and Final Mean for NetNewsWire

 #### Development version